 Fighting an uncommon cancer

-Mercy Fitzgerald takes an aggressive approach to treating breast cancer in African-American women.
+An aggressive approach to treating breast cancer in African-American women.

 What began as a trip to attend a family wedding turned into the journey of a lifetime for Angela Beckles.